opera-adt/dist-s1/docs/pages/config/overview.md

 # Configuration Overview

-The SDS interface assumes all the requisite OPERA RTC-S1 data is downloaded and a runconfig.yml has been provided with relevant local paths provided so that you run:
+The Hybrid Science Data System (HySDS) interface (i.e. `dist-s1 run_sas`) assumes all the requisite OPERA RTC-S1 data is localized to the runtime environment and a runconfig.yml has been provided with relevant local paths.
+To run this entrypoint is simply:
 ```bash
 dist-s1 run_sas --run_config_path run_config.yml
 ```